l1mey112/stas/README.md

 This is my first serious programming langauge, and it's gotta be good.

-Follow the initial journey with all of the guesswork on my blog [`tags/stas`](https://blog.l-m.dev/tags/stas/), all of that figuring out got to the compiler I have now.
+Follow the initial journey with all of the guesswork on my blog [`tags/stas`](https://blog.l-m.dev/tags/stas/), all of that figuring out got to the initial V version of the compiler.

 ## programming in stas